sauparna/trecbox/README.txt

 'q' is a Python OrderedDict, returned by _query()_, of the form;

     {301: "why is a raven like a writing-desk?"}

+The parts of the query (Title and Description, "TD", here) are concatenated and placed within the <TEXT> tags.
+The systems are rigged to read this formatting and not worry about picking the query-parts.

 ----------------------------------------------------------------------